neoclide/coc-rls/Readme.md

 - You'll be prompted to install the RLS.
 Once installed, the RLS should start building your project.

-## Nixos
+## NixOS

-Nixos users should use nix-shell or direnv for development.
+NixOS users should use nix-shell or direnv for development.
 Follow [these instructions](https://nixos.wiki/wiki/Development_environment_with_nix-shell) to set them up first.

 Then create two files: